iotile/candidate_coding_challenges/cloud/README.md

 ## Code submission

 You can send us either a link to a Git repository, or a ZIP file by email.
+As we request that you don't publish your solution publicly, you could use private Github repositories and add your interviewer as a collaborator to give him/her access to your work.
 We expect you to provide:
  - docker files (a docker-compose file, Dockerfiles if needed)
  - the django code folder